Sight Distance Analysis

 Set the sight analysis method to use:

-Set the minimum sight distance requirement based on a road standard, or using a user-defined sight distance.
+Stop Sight - Calculate the stopping sight distance based on speed and friction or using a user-defined sight distance criteria

 Calculation Parameter